 Article top media content

 - The current UEFA Champions League trophy stands 73.5cm tall and weighs 7.5kg.

 - A rule introduced in 1968/69 stipulates that the cup becomes the property of any club who win the competition five times or three years in a row.
 The club then start a new cycle from zero.
 Real Madrid, Ajax, Bayern München, Milan, Liverpool and Barcelona all have an original in their trophy rooms.

 - The current trophy is the fifth version of the current design.
 It was commisioned by UEFA General Secretary Hans Bangerter after Real Madrid were allowed to keep the original in 1967.

 - It was designed and made in Berne (near UEFA's then headquarters) by Jürg Stadelmann.

-"My father Hans and I went along to Herr Bangerter's office and covered the whole floor with the drawings," recalled Stadelmann.
-"He made comments like, 'The Bulgarians would like the bottom of that.
-The Spaniards would like that, but the Italians would prefer that and the Germans would go for this bit.'
-We put the design together like a jigsaw puzzle.
-It was a design constituted of many parts yet I like it and I think everyone in football likes it as well.
+- Jürg Stadelmann recalled: "My father Hans and I went along to Herr Bangerter's office and covered the whole floor with drawings.
+He made comments like, 'The Bulgarians would like the bottom of that.
+The Spaniards would like this but the Italians would prefer that and the Germans would go for this.'
+We put the design together like a jigsaw puzzle."

-"I remember that it had to be finished before 28 March," Stadelmann added, "because I was getting married and taking my wife on a ten-day boat trip to Los Angeles.
-The trophy took 340 hours to make.
+- The trophy took 340 hours to make, with Stadelmann meeting a strict deadline.
+"It had to be finished before 28 March," Stadelmann added, "because I was getting married and taking my wife on a ten-day boat trip to Los Angeles.
 I did the finer work, then it was finished off by the engraver, Fred Bänninger.
 On time, I am glad to say."